 You need to talk with both your doctor and your physical therapist about what the best course of action will need to be.
 The physical therapist will do their own diagnostic session with you and see where you are before deciding on the best techniques.

 Once you are feeling like yourself again, they may give you stretches and exercises to do at home or the gym to maintain that good range of motion.
 Then you can go out and enjoy your life again.

 Do you need to have manual physical therapy?
 Come see us at Phoenix Physical Therapy Rehabilitation PLLC – our staff are very skilled in all of the above techniques and will utilize the ones that fit your situation the best.
 We will ensure that you get back to feeling like you used to before your injury or surgery.
-Contact us today to make an appointment – we have offices in Brooklyn, Rosedale, and Levittown.
+Contact us today to make an appointment – we have offices in Brooklyn and Rosedale.

 Phoenix Physical Therapy